mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 unstreamlined ships needing to load bulk agricultural goods using their own shuttles, which often takes days.
-To accommodate these large vessels economically, the space station employs an umbilical corridor that extends 100 metres from the body of the station, permitting two large ships to dock with the small station at the same time.
+To accommodate these large vessels economically, the space station employs an umbilical corridor that extends 100 meters from the body of the station, permitting two large ships to dock with the small station at the same time.
 The engagement mechanism is no more than a double-action airlock with a universal scaffold, a simple yet versatile configuration.